 You also improve your knowledge by taking part in practical field exercises and experiments:

-Additionally, stays abroad and relevant professional experience are recommended and can be given credit within the programme.
+Research stays abroad and vocational training are recommended and can be credited to the degree programme.

 The master's programme is structured in a very flexible way and gives students the opportunity to specialise individually within the subject of geosciences.
 It offers an optimal combination of theoretical principles and practical applications and gives graduates a perfect basis for professional work in either basic or applied fields.

-Graduates of the programme work nationally and internationally in basic and applied research in university and non-university institutions, in industry, mining, engineering firms, museums and public administration.
+The degree programme prepares you for a scientific career in all areas of the geosciences.
+Graduates work nationally and internationally in basic and applied research in university and non-university institutions, in industry, mining, in engineering offices, museums and in government offices.